 Sue Keith (02:33)

 Exactly.
 It started as purely contract, meaning staff augmentation.
-So let's say you have someone going on maternity leave or you have, the CMO has put another project on your plate that you don't have enough bodies on your team to handle.
-So to bring someone in on a temporary basis to kind of serve as what we call a relief valve.
+Let's say you have someone going on maternity leave or the CMO has put another project on your plate that you don't have enough bodies on your team to handle.
+So, you to bring someone in on a temporary basis to kind of serve as what we call a relief valve.
 And then that grew into also doing direct placements.

 Elizabeth Shea (02:55)

-Okay, well, I do know that you created quite a brand for yourself, for you and your business.
-So congratulations on that.
-I do think that what was really amazing to watch is how you really infiltrated the tech community within the DC area.
+Well, I do know that you created quite a brand for yourself, for you and your business.
+So, congratulations on that.
+What was really amazing to watch is how you really infiltrated the tech community within the DC area.
 And I imagine probably even outside of the DC area.
 So why did you suddenly decide then that you might want to sell the business?
 What drove that decision?

 Sue Keith (03:01)

-So, ⁓ you one of your previous guests on your podcast called an accidental exit.
-I think I'm going to call ours a premature exit.
-And the reason I'm saying that is we had started thinking about what that could look like.
-So we were about eight or nine years into the business.
-We had been growing, growing well.
+One of your previous guests on your podcast called it an “accidental exit.”
+I think I'm going to call ours a “premature exit.”
+And the reason I'm saying that is we had just started thinking about what that could look like.
+We were about eight or nine years into the business.
+We had been growing well.
 We were at four and a half employees at that point.
-And
+And a friend of mine who also had successfully sold another recruiting firm and had started up another one asked me one day, “so is this a lifestyle business or are you building this to sell?”
+And honestly, I don't think either Cathy or I had really seriously thought about what the end game was here.

 Elizabeth Shea (05:53)

 Yeah, good counsel.
-So you continue to grow the business and I think you had a pretty good role.
-And so when did you decide that it wasn't a lifestyle business and that it could be something more?
+So you continue to grow the business, and I think you had a pretty good role.
+When did you decide that it wasn't a lifestyle business and that it could be something more?

 Sue Keith (06:05)